-AC: It’s a Japanese organization.
+It’s a Japanese organization.
 It’s actually the largest environmental organization in Japan, or at least it was at the time.
 You know, they’re birders.
 They also fight huge developments.
-Anyway, we rented a little space and I would teach English—high-level English.
-We’d read some report about nuclear power stations, or about trade in wild animals—these were technical papers, which are hard to read—especially if it’s your second language.
+Anyway, we rented a little space and I would teach English—high-level English; we’d read some report about nuclear power stations, or about trade in wild animals—these were technical papers, which are hard to read—especially if it’s your second language.

-AC: We’d get through four or five paragraphs a week, then we’d have some discussion about whatever the issue was, whether it was garbage, or pesticides, or nuclear power.
-One day, a woman showed up, and she’d done some research on me, clearly—and she’d actually been in that room a few months before.
+We’d get through four or five paragraphs a week, then we’d have some discussion about whatever the issue was, whether it was garbage, or pesticides, or nuclear power.
+One day, a woman showed up.
+She’d done some research on me, clearly.
+She’d actually been in that room a few months before.

 RW: That first one?

 Right, the Kurashi wo yoku suru kai